tamouse/recipes-gatsby-from-scratch/recipes/appetizers/2011-06-21-baked-nachos.markdown

 ##  Directions

-1. Pre-heat oven to 350&deg;F
+1. Pre-heat oven to 350&degF;.
-1. Brown the ground beef with the onions and the seasoning mix well, drain the excess fat
+1. Brown the ground beef with the onions and the seasoning mix well.
+Drain.
 1. Place a doule layer of foil on a cooking tray, curling up the edges of the foil to form a leak barrier
 1. Spread the chips on the foil
 1. Layer the ground beef mixture onto the chips, spreading out so it covers well